Skip to main content

 While some countries allow non-citizens to marry in an American embassy, American diplomatic and consular officers cannot perform marriages.
 Marriages abroad are usually performed by local (foreign) civil or religious officials.
 Make sure to check the foreign country's marriage laws.

 You can still get married in a country that does not have an American embassy or consulate.
-But you will need to follow the foreign country's marriage laws to make your marriage legal.
+But you must follow the foreign country's marriage laws to make your marriage legal.
 Make sure to check the country's marriage laws.

 Destination Wedding Legal Requirements